 As one of the larger counties in Pennsylvania, there is no excuse for not having adequate operating capital to ensure the efficient use of county programs and property.
 The prison and court house buildings have become spectacles representing how bad off financially Northumberland County is.
-The fact is that a new jail for instance would cost millions of dollars to build and operate, but if it were combined with a neighboring county, it could be fiscally advantageous to collectively operate the new facility.
+A new jail for instance would cost millions of dollars to build and operate, but if it were combined with a neighboring county, it could be fiscally advantageous to collectively operate the new facility.

 The removal of the prison boards would eliminate bureaucratic governance and put the decision making back with the prison's administrator where it belongs.
-A public safety complex with training grounds for emergency services, a prison, and sheriff's station would be far less expensive than paying the price of outdated buildings, grounds, and the lawsuits arising from functionally challenged buildings by employees, inmates, and the public.
+A public safety complex with training grounds for emergency services, a prison, and sheriff's station would be far less expensive than paying the price of outdated buildings, grounds, and the lawsuits arising from functionally challenged buildings.

 A courthouse located in two places may be more efficient than one old courthouse.
-Separate civil and a criminal courts have advantages, particularly if the criminal court is attached to the prison and the civil court house to the clerk and assessor's office.
-The courthouse has served its purpose and needs to be retired.
-Every tenant inside the court house needs a smaller more efficient operating location where they do the bulk of their business.
+Separate civil and a criminal courts have advantages, particularly if the criminal court is attached to the prison and the civil court house to the clerk's office.
+The courthouse has served its purpose.

 The salaries of your elected commissioners are now lower than the average income of the people in Northumberland county-wide.
 In doing so, they have started to gain the perspective of their elective populous.
 State and federally elected officials could do well to emulate this sacrifice and leadership because they in one vote proved that their motives are not personally capitalistic, but rather civic in nature.